Admissions

 • If my child is offered a place, what transition arrangements are made?

-• Transition plans are highly individualised and could include your child visiting the school, our staff visiting your child’s current setting, and social stories / photos of the school.
+• Transition plans are highly individualised and typically include your child visiting the school, our staff visiting your child’s current setting, and social stories / photos of the school.
 We will also be in touch with your child’s current setting to ensure a full handover of information.

 • What support will my child have in your school?

 • We have small classes, ranging on average from eight to twelve pupils.
 Each class will have a Class Lead, a Teaching Assistant and Support Assistants.
 Adult to pupil ratios are determined by the needs of the pupils in the class and their learning pathway.
-For example, a class on the Nurture and Engagement pathway will have a higher ratio of adults than will a class on the Independent Learning and Living Pathway.

 • Our classes are highly structured with plenty of visual cues, to enable pupils to operate as independently as possible.
 For more detailed information please see the pages about our learning pathways.